2fasc/ReinforcementTrading/README.md

 # Reinforcement Trading
-Training of NNs to analyze Stock prices and of an RL agent that trades based on the models provided
+Training of NNs to analyze Stock prices and of an RL agent that simulates trading based on the models provided

 # Objectives
 This whole endevour is not about making money trading stocks or currencies but is about having a practical application for learning about the following concepts: